JanssenProject/jans/docs/casa/administration/custom-branding.md

 In the `/opt/jans/jetty/casa/static` folder, you can place your own version of the main stylesheet and images Casa uses.
 No other stylesheet should be overriden.

-To start, log in to the chroot and do the following:
+To start, log in to the Janssen Server and do the following:

 ```
 cd /opt/jans/jetty/casa/static